Salaries & JobsUpdated March 2026

 12 items listed · Annual figuresData verified March 2026

-The teacher salary range in Pueblo accounts for a price-competitive market where providers work harder for each customer in this market.
+The teacher salary range in Pueblo accounts for a price-competitive market where local businesses work harder for each customer in this market.
 While pay is below the national average, the local cost index of 86 means your effective purchasing power may be comparable or even better.

 Practical Advice for Pueblo